jclouds/legacy-jclouds.github.com/documentation/reference/vmware-vsphere-design.markdown

 This adapter is intended for anyone who needs to run a small-scale deployment managed by jclouds.

-Tipically, developers and devops can benefit of this adapter that allows them to test/validate their jclouds code on a local, controlled environment before pointing the jclouds API towards a public supported provider.
+Typically, developers and devops can benefit of this adapter that allows them to test/validate their jclouds code on a local, controlled environment before pointing the jclouds API towards a public supported provider.

 See [supported providers](http://www.jclouds.org/documentation/reference/supported-providers/)